 PLO3-4 You will be able to critically analyse and solve problems in biotechnology by collecting, accurately recording, interpreting, and drawing conclusions from scientific data.

 PLO4-1 You will be an effective communicator of biological sciences by effectively communicating scientific results, information, or arguments using a range of modes (oral, written, visual) for a variety of purposes and audiences.

-4. Describe the laboratory procedures used for the diagnosis of enteric, respiratory and genital tract infections.
-The ability to evaluate laboratory results in the light of clinical notes, to recognise unusual findings and to make decisions on the value and cost effectiveness of laboratory procedures.
+CLO 6.
+Acquire, analyse and report on complex research questions, and solve problems, by working on case studies and preparing a written report on the diagnosis of the infectious agents.
+Develop your ability to evaluate laboratory results in the light of clinical notes, to recognise unusual findings and to make decisions on the value and cost effectiveness of laboratory procedures.

 Overview of Learning Activities

 Lectures, laboratory classes, laboratory tutorials, independent learning, written assignments.
 A major part of the practical program of this course mimics the workplace in a diagnostic microbiology laboratory.
 The lecture series provides the theoretical background to this training.